Fine-tuning Diffusion Policy Model

 - Diffusion Models Tutorial

-- Robot Learning Course
+- Robotics Learning Course

-- 2024-01: Initial version release
+- 2024-01: Initial version released.

-- 2024-02: Added fast sampling support
+- 2024-02: Added fast sampling support.

-- 2024-03: Optimized memory usage and training efficiency
+- 2024-03: Optimized memory usage and training efficiency.

-- 2024-04: Added diversity evaluation and deployment optimization
+- 2024-04: Added diversity evaluation and deployment optimization.